base-org/RIP-7755-poc/README.md

 ## Overview

 RIP-7755 is a Rollup Improvement Proposal designed to establish a standardized, permissionless, and decentralized protocol for low-level cross-chain calls.
-By implementing immutable on-chain rules that incentivize off-chain participants, known as “fulfillers” in this context, to compete for transaction fees associated with cross-chain calls, we anticipate a significant enhancement in user experience without compromising on security or decentralization.
+By implementing immutable onchain rules that incentivize offchain participants, known as “fulfillers” in this context, to compete for transaction fees associated with cross-chain calls, we anticipate a significant enhancement in user experience without compromising on security or decentralization.

 When a user initiates a request for a cross-chain call, it is accompanied by a financial incentive for the first actor who can successfully execute the call.
 This reward is granted to the fulfiller only if they can provide cryptographic proof that the cross-chain call was executed successfully and correctly.
 One method to achieve this is through the use of storage proofs.